vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/01/168/04_ava_svayuktA.md

 title = "04"

 +++
 I supply ‘horses’ as subj. of a and obj. of b.
-Geldner (/WG) take codata in b as intransitive/absolute/reflexive [it is somewhat difficult to tell from the tr.] ‘treibt selbst … an’, but this verb otherwise takes an obj., and if it were reflexive we would expect middle voice.
+Geldner (/Witzel Gotō) take codata in b as intransitive/absolute/reflexive [it is somewhat difficult to tell from the tr.] ‘treibt selbst … an’, but this verb otherwise takes an obj., and if it were reflexive we would expect middle voice.
 Renou supplies the same obj. as I do.

 I interpr. tmánā in its full lexical sense ‘with breath’, as sometimes elsewhere (see also 5b).
 The “breath” of the Maruts would of course be the storm winds.